arcus-azure/arcus.observability/docs/versioned_docs/version-v2.0/02-Features/telemetry-enrichment.md

 ### Custom Serilog property names

-The version enricher allows you to specify the name of the property that will be added to the log event during enrichement.
+The version enricher allows you to specify the name of the property that will be added to the log event during enrichment.
 By default this is set to `version`.

 ```csharp